-- To plan and implement residency related professional activities / events (see above). - Minutes from UB SPPS RAC meetings will be documented and circulated to all RAC members. - UB SPPS RAC retreats will be scheduled once to twice per year in mid-December and/or early June. - Purpose: - Residency program annual review and quality improvement
+- To plan and implement professional activities / events (see above). - Minutes from UB SPPS PTAC meetings will be documented and circulated to all PTAC members. - o UB SPPS PTAC retreats will be scheduled once or twice per year in mid-December and/or early June. - Purpose: - Residency program annual review and quality improvement - Fellowship program participation will be optional